-e) Preparation of the report on the appropriateness and actual implementation of the financial reporting control system - Report on Internal Controls
+e) Preparation of the report on the appropriateness and actual implementation of the financial reporting control system - Report of the Financial Reporting Manager

-Based on the outcome of the review of the implementation of the Model, the Financial Reporting Manager prepares a report on the appropriateness and actual implementation of the financial reporting control system that will be submitted to the BoD for approval after being reviewed by the Control, Risk and Corporate Governance Committee during the meeting for the adoption of the draft annual financial statements and mid-year report.
+Based on the compliance activity carried out during the reporting period pursuant to Law No. 262/2005 and the outcome of the review of the implementation of the Model, the Financial Reporting Manager prepares a report on the appropriateness and actual implementation of the financial reporting control system that will be submitted to the BoD for approval after being reviewed by the Control, Risk and Corporate Governance Committee during the meeting for the adoption of the draft annual financial statements and mid-year report.